Ruth Deech, Baroness Deech: Career

 In December 2016 Deech argued that Jewish students at UK universities were subject to increasing anti-Semitism.
 She is a Patron of the activist group UK Lawyers for Israel.

 In June 2020, Baroness Deech accused Secretary of State for Housing, Communities and Local Government Robert Jenrick of breaching "the guidance on planning propriety" over his management of a planning application to build a national Holocaust memorial, which she described as controversial.

+In October 2023, she was announced as Chair of the House of Lords Appointments Commission for a five-year term.

+On 31 July 2025, she was a signatory of a letter from 38 House of Lords members opposing the UK's plan to recognise a State of Palestine: the peers said Palestine “does not meet the international law criteria for recognition of a state, namely, defined territory, a permanent population, an effective government and the capacity to enter into relations with other states”.

 Returned family property

 In 2008, it emerged that Eugeniusz Waniek, a 101-year-old Polish artist and art professor living in Kraków, had in his possession a set of silver cutlery which had once belonged to Deech's father's family, the Fraenkels.
 Waniek had been a Polish Christian neighbour and friend of the Fraenkels in pre-war Ustrzyki Dolne, a small town near the Polish/Ukrainian border.
 Deech's grandfather, Moses Fraenkel, owned an oil refinery there had been a long-serving mayor of the town.

 Nazi German troops raided Ustrzyki Dolne in September 1942, rounding up the town's large Jewish population.
 Deech's aunt, Helena Fraenkel, managed to pass a bundle of the silverware to Waniek for safekeeping, risking her life in doing so.
 Other Jews in the town were shot for refusing to hand over valuables to Nazis.
 Helena was murdered in the Belzec extermination camp.
 Waniek looked after the silver, at one stage burying it in his garden to hide it from the Nazis, which would have also been punishable by death.
 He never saw the Fraenkels again.

 The story was uncovered by a neighbour of Waniek's, Marek Marko, and historian Professor Norman Davies in 2008.
 When Deech and her British family visited Waniek, he presented to them the silverware (and the tablecloth that bundled it) that he had kept in a drawer for 67 years.
 He died 8 months later, aged 102.

 Deech has criticized Poland regarding its policy for compensation of goods stolen during German occupation.
 In May 2019, Deech claimed during a House of Lords debate that Poland is “squatting on property of 3 million Shoah victims” and that it was the "most egregious offender” when it came to returning Nazi loot”.